garywei944/CG3-Blog-Platform/README.md

 [***Check it on heroku***](https://stark-tor-10041.herokuapp.com/)

----
-The following are the original README forked from [ftPeter/web-programming-homework-base](https://github.com/ftPeter/web-programming-homework-base)

-## Final Project Base Project

-This repo contains a good starting place for getting a static website running on Heroku.

-# Steps for turning this repo into a Heroku-Hosted Website
+## Steps for turning this repo into a Heroku-Hosted Website

 1. Log in to the github.com using your account information
 2. Open https://github.com/ftPeter/web-programming-final-project-base in a web browser